GENIE-MC/Generator/src/scripts/production/python/README.md

 Two submitters are availalbe:
 - `XMLGridSubmitter.py`: submits the jobs to obtain splines for any lepton
 - `eAScatteringGridSubmitter.py`: submits the jobs to create splines and generate e-A events other scripts can be easily added.
+Does not support neutrino scattering event generation
+- `vAScatteringGridSubmitter.py`: submits the jobs to create splines and generate nu-A events other scripts can be easily added.
+Does not support electron scattering event generation

 ## Requirements
 - You must have the $GENIE enviromental variable to your GENIE-MC/Generator directory.
 This is required only to run the python scripts, no previous compilation of the GENIE-MC/Generator code is required.